AjitRai93/ProductManagementApi/README.md

 # ProductManagementApi
-Spring Boot API for viewing,adding and deleting products using Spring Data Jpa and Mysql database.
+API are build using Spring Boot for Finding, Adding and Deleting products from Database.

+#Swagger
+For Documenting the API's for better visualization, testing and bug Fixing.

+#Database used:
+MySQL